Back to blogs

 }

-Sometimes you want to debounce a function rather than a value — for example, a form auto-save:
+Sometimes you need to debounce a function rather than a value — for example, auto-save handlers, analytics events, or form field validators.
+A custom useDebouncedCallback hook handles this cleanly:

 import { useCallback, useRef } from "react";